Skip to main content

 | json "recipientAccountId"

-// Manually map your aws account id with the AWS account alias you setup earlier for individual child account
+// Manually map your AWS account ID with the AWS account alias you set up earlier for the individual child account

 | "" as account